Harriet Martineau: Legacy

-She left an autobiographical sketch to be published by the Daily News, in which she wrote:
+She left an autobiographical sketch, published by The Daily News on 29 June 1876, in which she wrote:

 In 1877 her autobiography was published.
 It was rare for a woman to publish such a work, let alone one secular in nature.
 Her book was regarded as dispassionate, "philosophic to the core" in its perceived masculinity, and a work of necessitarianism.
-She deeply explored childhood experiences and memories, expressing feelings of having been deprived of her mother's affection, as well as strong devotion to her brother James Martineau, a theologian.
+She explored childhood experiences and memories, expressing feelings of having been deprived of her mother's affection, as well as strong devotion to her brother James Martineau.

+The first volume of History of Woman Suffrage, published in 1881, states: "THESE VOLUMES ARE AFFECTIONATELY INSCRIBED TO THE Memory of Mary Wollstonecraft, Frances Wright, Lucretia Mott, Harriet Martineau, Lydia Maria Child, Margaret Fuller, Sarah and Angelina Grimké, Josephine S. Griffing, Martha C. Wright, Harriot K. Hunt, M.D., Mariana W. Johnson, Alice and Phebe Carey, Ann Preston, M.D., Lydia Mott, Eliza W. Farnham, Lydia F. Fowler, M.D., Paulina Wright Davis, Whose Earnest Lives and Fearless Words, in Demanding Political Rights for Women, have been, in the Preparation of these Pages, a Constant Inspiration TO The Editors.".

+Martineau's name is listed on the east face of the Reformers' Memorial in Kensal Green Cemetery in London.

+Her lifelong commitment to the abolitionist movement has seen Martineau's celebrity and achievements studied world-wide, particularly at American institutions of higher education such as Northwestern University.
+When unveiling a statue of Martineau in December 1883 at the Old South Meeting House in Boston, Wendell Phillips referred to her as the "greatest American abolitionist".
+A statue of Martineau by Anne Whitney was donated to Wellesley College in 1886 but destroyed in a fire in 1914; a plaster copy of the head survives in the Davis Museum at Wellesley College.

+The Martineau Society "aims to highlight the principles of freedom of conscience advocated in the nineteenth century by Harriet Martineau and her brother, Dr. James Martineau."

+The National Portrait Gallery in London holds nine portraits of Martineau.

-Anthony Giddens and Simon Griffiths argue that Martineau is a neglected founder of sociology and that she remains important today.
+Anthony Giddens and Simon Griffiths argued that Martineau is a neglected founder of sociology and that she remains important.
 She taught that study of the society must include all its aspects, including key political, religious and social institutions, and she insisted on the need to include the lives of women.
 She was the first sociologist to study such issues as marriage, children, religious life, and race relations.
-Finally, she called on sociologists to do more than just observe, but also work to benefit the society.
+She called on sociologists to do more than just observe, but to work to benefit the society.

-In February 2014, it was reported that London's National Portrait Gallery held several portraits of Harriet, whose great nephew, Francis Martineau Lupton, was the great–great–grandfather of Catherine, Duchess of Cambridge, the gallery's patron.
-Harriet was close to her niece Frances Lupton, who worked to open up educational opportunities for women.

-One of Harriet's most popular works of fiction was Deerbrook.
-The book drew lots of attention because it focused on the idea of domestic realism.
-Harriet's ideas in the novel were inspired by the works of David Hartley.
-This novel in particular was different from her other works as her development was evident.
-Her development included both her improvement of fictional writing, but also showed mastery of the theories she wrote about.
+In 2025, The Daily Telegraph referenced Martineau as being "in many ways, the original influencer", comparing her with Meghan, Duchess of Sussex, the sister-in-law of Catherine, Princess of Wales whose great-great grandfather Francis Martineau Lupton was Martineau's great-nephew.